HughMungis/Trogdiary/README.md

 | Ghosts | 50386  |
 | Cats   | 73505  |

+## 2021-02-24
+The internet is for Goats~

+The internet is for Goats~

+Just fill your Moats and drive your Boats for Goats, Goats Goats!

 ## 2021-03-06
 We doomed the world and the cake was a lie.
 But at least we have Tacos.
 So there's that.